-Assign permissions to your users according to their roles regarding encryption.
-Some users need the "View Encrypted Data" permission, while some need other combinations of permissions to select data for encryption or work with encryption keys.
+Assign permissions to your users according to their roles with regard to encryption.
+Some users will need the "View Encrypted Data" permission.
+Some will need other combinations of permissions in order to select data for encryption or work with encryption keys.